Frequently Asked Questions

-We currently fund and run four teams two in Uganda (Kasese, near the Congo border and Jinja on Lake Victoria), and one in Dar Es Salaam, Tanzania and another in Lilongwe Malawi.
+We currently fund and run three teams; two in Uganda (Kasese, near the Congo border and Jinja on Lake Victoria), and one in Dar Es Salaam, Tanzania.
 Our work has also taken us into communities in Kenya, Zimbabwe and Burundi.

 How do you recruit the full-time African teams?

 Primarily through our local African NGO partners.
 Most of our team members have experienced the impact of HIV/AIDS first hand and are desperately keen to change the future of the communities in which they live and work.